Danish Golden Age

 In relation to music, the Golden Age covers figures inspired by Danish romantic nationalism including J. P. E. Hartmann, Hans Christian Lumbye, Niels W. Gade and the ballet master August Bournonville.
 Literature centred on Romantic thinking, introduced in 1802 by the Norwegian-German philosopher Henrik Steffens.
-Key contributors were Adam Oehlenschläger, Bernhard Severin Ingemann, N. F. S. Grundtvig and, last but not least, Hans Christian Andersen, the proponent of the modern fairytale.
+Key contributors were Adam Oehlenschläger, Bernhard Severin Ingemann, N. F. S. Grundtvig and Hans Christian Andersen—the proponent of the modern fairytale.
 Søren Kierkegaard furthered philosophy while Hans Christian Ørsted achieved fundamental progress in science.
 The Golden Age thus had a profound effect not only on life in Denmark but, with time, on the international front too.

 Background and context

 The origins of the Golden Age can be traced back to around the beginning of the 19th century, which was a very rough period for Denmark-Norway.
 Copenhagen, the centre of the country's intellectual life, first experienced huge fires in 1794 and 1795 which destroyed both Christiansborg Palace and large areas of the inner city.
 In 1801, as a result of the country's involvement in the League of Armed Neutrality, the Royal Navy successfully attacked a Danish fleet at the Battle of Copenhagen.
 In 1807, on rumours that the French might force Denmark-Norway to close the Baltic to their shipping, the British bombarded Copenhagen, burning large portions of the city.
 Then in 1813, as a result of the country's inability to support the costs of war, the Dano-Norwegian government declared a state of bankruptcy.
 To make matters worse, Norway ceased to be part of the Oldenburg realms when it was ceded to Sweden the following year, at the Treaty of Kiel.

 These events nevertheless provided new opportunities for Copenhagen.
 Architects and planners widened the streets, constructing beautifully designed Neoclassical buildings offering a brighter yet intimate look.
 At the time, with a population of only 100,000, the city was still quite small, built within the confines of the old ramparts.
 As a result, the leading figures of the day met frequently, sharing their ideas, bringing the arts and the sciences together.
 Henrik Steffens was perhaps the most effective proponent of the Romantic idea.
 In a series of lectures in Copenhagen, he successfully conveyed the ideas behind German romanticism to the Danes.
 Influential thinkers, such as Oehlenschläger and Grundtvig were quick to take up his views.
 It was not long before Danes from all branches of the arts and sciences were involved in a new era of Romantic nationalism, later known as the Danish Golden Age.